Arnaud73/ngx-matomo/README.md

 ## Warning

-This new release of ngx-Matomo has been rebuilt with Angular CLI 8.
-As a result, the produced library uses Angular Package Format (APF) v8.0.
-It has been tested with an Angular 6 application, but if your Angular 5, 6 or 7 application is running into trouble, please create an issue on Github.
+This new release of ngx-Matomo has been rebuilt with Angular CLI v8.
+As a result, the produced library uses Angular Package Format (APF) v8.
+It has been tested with an Angular 6 application, but if your Angular 5, 6 or 7 application is running into trouble, please log an issue on GitHub.

 ## Installation